Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 <br/>
 <br/>

----

-#### **If you created your setup before January 2023 and never updated**
-Our platform has evolved significantly since it was first released.
-You don't need to start from scratch.
-But, you may need to go through a few more steps in order to update.
-After you update, there will be no difference between your setup and one that has just been created.

-If you are still using noip.com, you will be asked, below, to create a FreeDNS account and a new hostname in order to switch from noip.com to FreeDNS.

-If a menu does not open when you open a terminal, please skip to the section titled "Bootstrap" below.
+If a menu does not open when you open a terminal, please skip to the "Bootstrap" section below.

 If a menu opens when you open a terminal, from the menu, or Google Cloud setup submenu, select "Update scripts" or "Update platform".
-After completion and closing the terminal and opening a new one, if a menu does not automatically open up, please skip to the section titled "Bootstrap" below.
+After completion and closing the terminal and opening a new one, if a menu does not automatically open up, please skip to the "Bootstrap" section below.

 View the Status page by selecting `Status`.
 If it looks like [this](./images/Status.png), the platform has updated to the latest.
 If not, please update platform from the Google Cloud setup submenu again.

-If the status page still looks different, for example, if the username, repository name and branch name are blank, as shown below, please proceed to the section titled "Bootstrap" below.
+If the status page still looks different, for example, if the username, repository name and branch name are blank, as shown below, please proceed to the "Bootstrap" section below.
 ![](./images/NoRepoStat.png)
 <br/>